groue/GRMustache/Guides/runtime.md

                                                  error:NULL];
 ```

-GRMustache first looks for the `person` key, extracts its `name`, and applies the `uppercase` built-in [filter](filters.md).
+GRMustache first looks for the `person` key, extracts its `name`, and applies the `uppercase` built-in filter of the [standard library](standard_library.md).
 The variable tag eventually renders the resulting string.

 Section tags